amy324/Golang-CLI-Weather-App/README.md

 ## Overview

-WeatherCLI is a command-line tool that allows users to quickly fetch and display weather information for a given location.
+This CLI app is a command-line tool that allows users to quickly fetch and display weather information for a given location.

 ## Features